 - 9.1.2.1 Prepaid users are charged based on a Two part tariff: - i.
-The basic charge is determined by the category within which the consumer's pre-payment meter trip setting falls, i.e. 0 to 32A, 33 to 45A, 46 to 63A and 64 to 80A for single phase and 0 to 32A, 33 to 45A and 46 to 63A for three phase.
+The basic charge is determined by the category within which the consumer's pre-payment meter trip setting falls, i.e. 0 to 32A, 33A to 63A and 64 to 80A for single phase and 0 to 32A, and 33A to 63A for three phase.
 The basic charge will not be billed monthly but collected when customers purchase electricity at any given time as follow:-